kubermatic/docs/content/kubermatic/v2.25/installation/local-installation/_index.en.md

 Local KKP installation is **not** intended for production setups.
 {{% /notice %}}

 This page will guide you through using the KKP installer local command `kubermatic-installer local`.
-This command simplifies and automates the installation of KKP CE using `kind` and a preconfigured KubeVirt seed.
+This command simplifies and automates the installation of KKP using `kind` and a preconfigured KubeVirt seed.
 The command is intended only for evaluation and local development purposes.
 For production KKP installation use the [CE installation guide](../install-kkp-ce) or [EE installation guide](../install-kkp-ee).

 ## Pre-Installation Requirements